Kauhentus/Cuttlefish/docs/general.md

 client = Discord.Client $ ()
 client.login "<token>"
 ```
-### Be sure to read up on how the Map context / monad works
+### Finally, be sure to read up on how the Map context / monad works
 It's the bread and butter of Cuttlefish if you learn how to use it!